microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy AHDS workspace and FHIR service/Readme.md

 By the end of this challenge you will be able to

 + explain the difference between workspaces and services in Azure Health Data Services
-+ use a template to deploy FHIR service inside an Azure Health Data Services workspace
++ use a template to deploy a FHIR service instance inside an Azure Health Data Services workspace
 + create an AAD service client for Postman and grant it access to your FHIR service
 + configure and use Postman for sending web API requests to your FHIR service